openSUSE/mksusecd/layout.md

 - part1 and part2 don't overlap

 Note that the fat fs is in fact **writable** but modifying any files will disrupt the iso fs side.
-This shouldn't cause any problems in real live as users probably don't copy the image onto a usb stick, use it for a while, and then later burn a dvd with it.
+This shouldn't cause any problems in real life as users probably don't copy the image onto a usb stick, use it for a while, and then later burn a dvd with it.